Parameterized Complexity of Path Set Packing: Parameterized Algorithms

-In this section we will show that PSP is FPT parameterized by minimum size of feedback vertex set $\Gamma$ plus maximum degree $\Delta$ and prove theorem \ref{theorem:FVD_maxdegree}.
-For a graph, its minimum feedback edge number $\lambda = |E|-|V|+1$, since the set of all the edges incident on a feedback vertex set forms a feedback edge set, we have that $\lambda\leq \Gamma \cdot \Delta$.
-We will show that there exist an algorithm which solves PSP in time $({\lambda \cdot \Delta})^{O(\lambda \cdot \Delta)}\cdot poly(|V|+|\calp|)$.
-The approach used here is a non trivial adaptation of the approach given in \cite{jensen_WG}.
+In section \ref{section:FVN}, we present an FPT algorithm for PSP parameterized by feedback vertex number $\Gamma$ plus maximum degree $\Delta$ of $G$, and prove Theorem \ref{theorem:FVD_maxdegree}.
+In section \ref{sect:FENalg}, we present a $4$-approximation algorithm for finding maximum path set packing which runs in time FPT parameterized by feedback edge number $\lambda$ and prove Theorem \ref{theorem:4-apxFEN}.
+The approach we use to prove Theorem \ref{theorem:FVD_maxdegree} and Theorem \ref{theorem:4-apxFEN} is a non trivial adaptation of the approach given in \cite{Jansen17}.